Uninett/Howitz/README.rst

 The poll interval for the events table can be changed by adding for example ``poll_interval = 30`` to the ``[howitz]``-section or setting the environment variable ``HOWITZ_POLL_INTERVAL`` to a new value.
-Poll interval values represented seconds and must be integers.
+Poll interval values are in seconds and must be integers.
 The default value is ``60`` seconds.

 Debugging can be turned on either by adding ``DEBUG = true`` to the ``[flask]``-section or setting the environment variable ``HOWITZ_DEBUG`` to ``1``.